riffm/mint/README.rst

 ------

 **mint** syntax is based on indention, so you see document structure and update document fast.
-Because you can move blocks of code and do not search for begining of parent tag and where it ends.
+You can move blocks of code and do not search for begining of parent tag and where it ends.